-Gorillias, though typically shorter in stature, can weight up to 300 per cent more than humans.
+Gorillas, though typically shorter in stature, can weigh up to 300 percent more than humans.

-Achieving speeds of up to 25 miles per hour, for short distances, gorillas are much fast than their human counterparts, whose top speed is 8 mph.
+Achieving speeds of up to 25 miles per hour, for short distances, gorillas are much faster than their human counterparts, whose top speed is 8 mph.

 In terms of offensive power, humans are at a complete disadvantage, lacking the strength and unmitigated power of the gorilla.